-Admission is $12 for adults and $9 for children ages 5-17.
-They offer discounts for AARP, AAA and Smithsonian members, so be sure to look into that if you belong to any of those organizations.
+Admission is $13 for adults and $10 for children ages 5-17, children 4 and under are free.
+They offer discounts for AARP, AAA, and Smithsonian members, so be sure to look into that if you belong to any of those organizations.

-Every Tuesday afternoon, the Memphis Zoo offers FREE admission for Tennessee residents.
-Adults 21 and over can accompany up to five children for free admission, so this is a great thing to do with local friends if you live outside of Tennessee.
+The Memphis Zoo allows free general admission to Tennessee residents with ID on Tuesday afternoons from 2 p.m. to close.
+NOTE: There is a $3 Conservation Fee to enter the CHINA exhibit where the Giant Pandas are located.
 The zoo also offers many special events throughout the year, be sure to check their event calendar before you go to see what they may have in store.

 Located on the Memphis riverfront, Mud Island has various activities to entertain the family.
 The Riverwalk is an exact scale replica of the Lower Mississippi River.
 Part splash pad, part history lesson; it provides a unique opportunity to have fun while learning.

-For just $4 per person, you can take a ride on the monorail.
+You can take a ride on the monorail.
 Ride across the harbor to the Riverwalk while enjoying spectacular views of Downtown Memphis and the river.
 Once you’ve walked down the Mississippi you arrive at the ‘Gulf of Mexico’.
-The ‘Gulf’ is represented a mile acre pond.
-You can rent paddleboats for $5 per person.
+The ‘Gulf’ is represented as a mile-acre pond.
+You can rent paddle boats too.

 Purchased in the early 1900’s, this 342-acre park is located in Midtown Memphis.
 It’s home to the Memphis Zoo, Levitt Shell, Memphis Brooks Museum of Art and a nine-hole golf course.
 Overton is canine friendly as well; visit Overton Bark with your favorite pup where they can run in 1.3 acre, fenced in area.